AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/create-address-block-component/deploy-your-project.md

 ---
 # Deploy your project

-Before you start to deploy the project to your AEM Forms Cloud Service, it is recommended to deploy the project to your local cloud ready instance of AEM Forms.
+Before you start to deploy the project to your AEM Forms as a Cloud Service, it is recommended to deploy the project to your local cloud ready instance of AEM Forms.

 ## Synchronize changes with your AEM project